+If you want to know about chihuahua grooming tools, you are in the right place.
 I have spent more money on grooming tools that did not work for my chihuahua than I care to admit.
 Brushes that were too harsh for her skin, clippers that terrified her, scissors that were meant for breeds three times her size, and a nail trimmer that I bought three separate times because I kept losing it in the junk drawer.
-After five years of experimenting, returning products, and reading reviews at midnight when I should have been sleeping, I have finally arrived at a grooming kit that actually works for a chihuahua specifically, and I want to save you the same expensive journey of discovery.
-This chihuahua grooming tools guide covers everything you need to know.
+After five years of experimenting, returning products, and reading reviews at midnight when I should have been sleeping, I have finally arrived at a grooming kit that actually works for a chihuahua specifically, and I want to save you the same expensive experience of discovery.

 The truth about grooming a chihuahua is that it is simultaneously easier and trickier than grooming larger breeds.
 Easier because there is simply less dog to cover.
 Trickier because everything about them is smaller, more delicate, and less tolerant of mistakes.
 A grooming tool that works beautifully on a Golden Retriever can be completely wrong for a five-pound chihuahua with thin skin and a low threshold for nonsense.